Information for International Travelers

 A World Leading Currency

 When you go to a foreign country it is important to recognise the different values of the currency.
-All Australian notes are made from a durable long lasting polymer and each denomination is distinctly different from each other.
+Australia was the first country to introduce polymer notes, and each denomination is distinctly different from each other in size, colour and the images depicted.

 A Very Brief History Lesson